ThirDecade2020/memory_code/README.md

 ## Problems Solved

-1. **Problem:** Software developers have difficulty writing code from memory and need a tool to help them train on code snippets.
+1. **Problem 1:** Software developers have difficulty writing code from memory and need a tool to help them train on code snippets.
-   - **Solution:** Memory Code strengthens the memory of code snippet syntax through repetitive training and challenges.
+   - **Solution 1:** Memory Code strengthens the memory of code snippet syntax through repetitive training and challenges.

-2. **Problem:** Software developers struggle with writing code on the fly from memory during technical interviews.
+2. **Problem 2:** Software developers struggle with writing code on the fly from memory during technical interviews.
-   - **Solution:** Memory Code provides a platform for training on code snippets, helping developers strengthen their memory and perform better in technical interviews.
+   - **Solution 2:** Memory Code provides a platform for training on code snippets, helping developers strengthen their memory and perform better in technical interviews.

 ## Stack